rastandy/xwiki-ansible-playbook/README.md

 ## Testing

-This playbook ships with a Vagrant file for testing puropuse.
-If you want to install quickly an XWiki instance in a virtual machine, you need Vagrant and Virtualbox installed on your machine.
+This playbook ships with a Vagrant file for testing purpouse.
+If you want to take advantage of it, just install Vagrant and Virtualbox on your machine and you should be able to setup a VM with XWiki up and running by just issuing this shell command from the playbook

-After installing them throw a:
+directory:

 ```shell
 vagrant up

 ```

-in your shell from the directory where the playbook resides and after Vagrant and Ansible finish their job, you should have your XWiki instance up and running at this url:
+After that, you should be able to browse your XWiki instance at the following url:

 http://192.168.88.22:18080